dankamongmen/notcurses/README.md

 * **Q:** Why isn't there an `ncplane_box_yx()`?
 Do you hate orthogonality, you dullard? **A:** `ncplane_box()` and friends already have far too many arguments, you monster.

 * **Q:** Why doesn't Notcurses support 10- or 16-bit color? **A:** Notcurses supports 24 bits of color, spread across three eight-bit channels.
 You presumably mean 10-bit-per-channel color.
-Notcurses will support it when a terminal supports it.
+I needed those six bits for other things.
+When terminals support it, Notcurses might support it.

 * **Q:** The name is dumb. **A:** That's not a question?